dmcgits/dmcgits.github.io/mds/ISE102/week11_notes.md

 Collisions happen when two solid objects, say a hatchback and an SUV, try to occupy the same space.
 When it happens, there are repurcussions.

 #### Game loop w collisions:
-1. Check for inputs and move things
+1. Check for inputs
+2. Update objects
+  2a. move things
-2. Check if things occupy the same space
+  2b.
+Check if things occupy the same space
-3. Decide the repurcussions (benefit or cost?)
+  2c.
+Decide the repurcussions (benefit or cost?)
-4. Draw the screen
+3. Draw the screen

 ### Collisions in Snake